Joao-Ex-Machina/jbcr.pt/content/blog/x200andhalf_1.md

 _How did our glorious hero fall into the ThinkPad rabbit hole?_

 Well, it all started in 2021, a little after adopting Linux as my only OS (I use arch btw).
-I was enjoying the new life of my Ideapad...which did not last much long.
+I was enjoying the new life of my Ideapad...which did not last very long.

 During the pandemic I developed the horrible habit of going to bed with my computer, which prompted me to wake-up in the middle of the night with a loud _THUMP_ of my computer hitting the floor.

 And now dear reader you think: Did he change this habit after the computer falling too many times?
 I absolutely _did not_!

-All this accumulated damaged and fatigue started wearing on the chassis, particularly on the side of the power port.
-By the time I was finishing the Algorithms and Data Structures course at the end of the second year's first quarter I was using the Ideapad with a large metal clamp to ensure the connectivity of the charger (the battery also started to wear off by this time - as the computer had ran a 6.5 year cycle of daily use and abuse).
+All this accumulated damage and fatigue started wearing on the chassis, particularly on the side of the power port.
+By the time I was finishing the Algorithms and Data Structures course at the end of the second year's first quarter I was using the Ideapad with a large metal clamp to ensure the connectivity of the charger (the battery also started to wear off by this time - as the computer had run a 6.5 year cycle of daily use and abuse).

-I did not need much convincing about having to retire this laptop, however I did have to convince others that replacing it by a Thinkpad from 2013, bought from a goverment official, by the cheap price of a little over 100€, was in fact a good idea.
-That's how I acquired the T430 (Khâzad-Dûm) Thinkpad, which I daily drived for the remainder of my BSc and MSc.
+I did not need much convincing about having to retire this laptop, however I did have to convince others that replacing it by a Thinkpad from 2013, bought from a government official, by the cheap price of a little over 100€, was in fact a good idea.
+That's how I acquired the T430 (Khâzad-Dûm) Thinkpad, which I daily drove for the remainder of my BSc and MSc.

 "But you're talking about a T430 Thinkpad, how did you get the x200?"